AdobeDocs/campaign.en/help/v8/send/sms/smpp-connector-delivery.md

 ### Data flow while sending messages

-- The SMS process selects active deliveries by scanning nms:delivery.
-A delivery is active if :
+* The SMS process selects active deliveries by scanning nms:delivery.
+A delivery is active if:
-    - Its state implies that messages can be sent
+    * Its state implies that messages can be sent
-    - Its validity period is not expired
+    * Its validity period is not expired
-    - It is actually a delivery (e.g. it is not a template, it is not deleted)
+    * It is actually a delivery (e.g. it is not a template, it is not deleted)
-    - The SMPP connector could open at least one connection for the external account linked to the delivery
+    * The SMPP connector could open at least one connection for the external account linked to the delivery
-- For each delivery, the SMS process loads delivery parts.
+* For each delivery, the SMS process loads delivery parts.
 If the delivery part was partially sent, the SMS process checks which messages were already sent by checking the broad log.
-- The SMS process expands the template with personalization data from the delivery part.
+* The SMS process expands the template with personalization data from the delivery part.
-- The SMPP connector generates a MT (SUBMIT_SM PDU) matching the content and other settings.
+* The SMPP connector generates a MT (SUBMIT_SM PDU) matching the content and other settings.
-- The SMPP connector sends the MT through a transmitter (or transceiver) connection.
+* The SMPP connector sends the MT through a transmitter (or transceiver) connection.
-- The provider returns an ID for this MT.
+* The provider returns an ID for this MT.
 It is inserted into nms:providerMsgId.
-- The SMS process updates the broad log to the sent status.
+* The SMS process updates the broad log to the sent status.
-- In case of final error, the SMS process updates the broad log accordingly, and may create a new kind of error in nms:broadLogMsg.
+* In case of final error, the SMS process updates the broad log accordingly, and may create a new kind of error in nms:broadLogMsg.

 ### Data flow while receiving SR

-- The SMPP connector receives and decodes the SR (DELIVER_SM PDU).
+* The SMPP connector receives and decodes the SR (DELIVER_SM PDU).
 It uses regexes defined in the external account to get message id and status.
-- Message id and status are inserted into nms:providerMsgStatus
+* Message id and status are inserted into nms:providerMsgStatus
-- After being inserted, the SMPP connector replies with a DELIVER_SM_RESP PDU.
+* After being inserted, the SMPP connector replies with a DELIVER_SM_RESP PDU.
-- If anything went wrong during the process, the SMPP connector sends a negative DELIVER_SM_RESP PDU and logs a message.
+* If anything went wrong during the process, the SMPP connector sends a negative DELIVER_SM_RESP PDU and logs a message.

 ### Data flow while receiving a MO

-- The SMPP connector receives and decodes the MO (DELIVER_SM PDU).
+* The SMPP connector receives and decodes the MO (DELIVER_SM PDU).
-- The keyword is extracted from the message.
+* The keyword is extracted from the message.
 If it matches any declared keyword, corresponding actions are executed.
 It may write to nms:address to update quarantine.
-- If custom TLV are declared, they are decoded according to their respective settings.
+* If custom TLV are declared, they are decoded according to their respective settings.
-- The fully decoded and processed MO is inserted into the nms:inSms table.
+* The fully decoded and processed MO is inserted into the nms:inSms table.
-- The SMPP connector replies with a DELIVER_SM_RESP PDU.
+* The SMPP connector replies with a DELIVER_SM_RESP PDU.
 If any error was detected, an error code will be returned to the provider.

 ### Data flow while reconciling MT and SR

-- The SR reconciliation component periodically reads nms:providerMsgId and nms:providerMsgStatus.
+* The SR reconciliation component periodically reads nms:providerMsgId and nms:providerMsgStatus.
 Data from both tables is joined.
-- For all messages that have an entry in both tables, the matching nms:broadLog entry is updated.
+* For all messages that have an entry in both tables, the matching nms:broadLog entry is updated.
-- The nms:broadLogMsg table may be updated in the process if a new kind of error is detected, or to update counters for errors that were not manually qualified.
+* The nms:broadLogMsg table may be updated in the process if a new kind of error is detected, or to update counters for errors that were not manually qualified.

 ## Matching MT, SR and broadlog entries